Brunel-Visualization/Brunel/gallery/src/main/webapp/docs/Brunel Documentation.md

     x(latitude) y(summer) | x(latitude) y(winter) interaction(none)

+This parameter takes the options `x`, `y`, `xy`, `none`,, `none` which allow control over exactly which dimensions can be panned or zoomed.

 ### Selection
 Each data set has a special field `"#selection"` that can be used in the same way as any other field -- for color, coordinates, etc. In general this feature not be useful unless you have multiple charts and at least one of them states that they use selection interactivity.
 When clicking on elements of that chart, those selections will then be propagated through to the other charts in that system.
-You can modify the selection to make it apply whenever hovering over the element by adding the option 'mouseover'
+You can modify the selection to make it apply to different events by adding an event parameter `interaction(select: _event_)` :

+ * **click** -- the default, fired when an element is clicked on
+ * **mouseover** -- fired when an element is moved on top of
+ * **mousemove** -- fired continuously as the mouse moves over an element
+ * **mouseout** -- fired when the mouse leaves an element
+ * **snap** -- this is a special event that is fired when the mouse moves over the chart, and "sufficiently close" to an item.
+Variants "snapX" and "snapY" are used to measure distance only in one dimension, and an optional numeric parameter allows the sufficient distance to be specified in pixels

 Selection takes on two possible values, an 'x' for unselected and a check mark for selected.
 One common use case is to map the value to color to show the selected parts from one chart as